Connect to Signals within a notebook using the Signals Python SDK

 The first step is to set up your Signals connection.
-Follow the instructions in the Signals connection documentation for your chosen deployment method:
+Follow the instructions in the Signals connection documentation to enable Signals through Snowplow Console.

 Once your connection is set up, gather the required credentials as described in the connection credentials section.